lab-brussels-1/home/guides/study-tips/README.md

 As humans we are 'designed' to be distracted.
 Therefore, your study/work environment is an important aspect of how effective you learn.
-Here are some Time Management tools you can use to organise your work.
+Here are some Time Management tools you can use to organize your work.

 - [Trello](https://trello.com/) - Project Management
 - [Notion](https://www.notion.so/) - All-in-one Workspace